 List of vaccinations for those going to India

-I took the list of vaccinations from the Rambam Hospital website (in Israel) .
-It is advisable to consult a doctor before the trip and see which vaccinations he recommends.
+I took the list of vaccinations from the Rambam Hospital website (in Israel).
+It is advisable to consult a doctor before the trip and ask for recommended vaccinations for India.

 Pin below to save on Pinterest